drkostas/Youtube-FirstCommentBot/README.md

 ### Create the config files <a name = "configs"></a>

-The project uses YML config file along with command line arguments.
+The project uses YML config files along with command-line arguments.
 There are three configs I am using:

 - [generic.yml](confs/generic.yml): Used for running the following commands:
     - list_channels